 When developing business strategies, we set out scenarios assuming stressed business environments such as serious economic recessions and market disruption for the sake of assessing risk-taking capabilities at SMBC Group and verifying whether adequate soundness can be maintained under stress.
-For example, we are conducting stress testing assuming prolonged monetary tightening in the U.S. and Europe, a global credit crunch, and economic stagnation in Japan to verify the soundness of SMBC Group's capital and confirm the appropriate actions to be taken.
+For example, we are conducting stress testing assuming the deepening of the real estate crisis in China, the changes in monetary policies in Japan, Europe, and the United States, the occurrence of a global financial crisis, and the rise of fiscal concerns in Japan to verify the soundness of SMBC Group's capital and confirm the appropriate actions to be taken.